harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >A spirit of rebellion quivers in every heart now
 >
->The archetype of courage is born and  wears our own  self  now
+>The archetype of courage is born and  wears our own  self  as a uniform now
 >
->Goblets of lava heat our stony insentience now
+>Goblets of lava heat our stony insentience to consciousness now
 >
->Our  ideals of  shapeliness and romance are of one rhythm now
+>Our transmuted  ideals of  attractiveness and romance are tuned to the same pitch now
 >
 >The fire that burns in me, let it burn in you too my dear
 >